Interface Statement (Visual Basic)

 Optional.
 Specifies that this is a generic interface.

-Required if you use the Type List.keyword.
+Required if you use the Of Clause (Visual Basic) keyword.
 List of type parameters for this interface.
 Optionally, each type parameter can be declared variant by using In and Out generic modifiers.
 See Type List.

 Optional.
 Indicates that this interface inherits the attributes and members of another interface or interfaces.
-See.
+See Inherits Statement.

 Required if you use the Inherits statement.
 The names of the interfaces from which this interface derives.